namaggarwal/splitwise/docs/index.rst

 - :ref:`Creating new comment <exNComment>`

-Splitwise officially supports Python 2.7 & 3.4–3.7, and runs great on PyPy.
+Splitwise officially supports 3.4-3.11, and runs great on PyPy.

 The User Documentation / Guide
 ------------------------------